bishopAL/GeRot/README.md

 ## Dynamixel_API_Python
 NOTICE!
-I don't know how to change USB latency in windows, so I highly recommand you to use this API in this Ubuntu.

 Before you using this API, make sure you have installed Python2 or Python3 correctly.
 If you haven't install anyone of them, I highly recommand you NOT to install Anaconda instead of originnal Python, it makes the environment complex.
-In Ubuntu, you should run the codes below in terminnal:
+In Ubuntu, you should run the codes below in terminnal to reduce the USB latency:

 ------------------------------------------------------

     sudo usermod -aG dialout $USER && echo 1 | sudo tee /sys/bus/usb-serial/devices/ttyUSB0/latency_timer

 ------------------------------------------------------

-I don't know how to change the parameter in Windows, if you got any idea about this, plz let me know.
+In windows, check https://www.instructables.com/id/Lampduino-an-8x8-RGB-Floor-Lamp/, you can find it in step 20.

+Then, following the tutorial below:

 1. Go to https://github.com/ROBOTIS-GIT/DynamixelSDK, clone this repo.
 2. Open the repo in your terminal, then